HOA Homeowners' Rights Task Force

 A dream gone wrong

-by Jabberwocky, 9 months ago
+by Jabberwocky, over 1 year ago

 This story is about my neighbor in Pagosa Lakes and how their dream to build a dream home turned into a nightmare, thanks to the local HOA.